Bai Yansong

-Bai Yansong (白岩松 (白岩松, Bái Yánsōng)) (born August 20, 1968) is a Chinese news commentator, anchor and journalist for China Central Television (CCTV).
-He has become one of the most recognizable figures in China, serving as the lead anchor on stories such as the Sydney Olympics and the 2008 Sichuan earthquake.
-Bai worked in the newspaper industry before moving to televised news and eventually became an anchor for Focus Report and Oriental Horizon, where he had a reputation as a politically incisive journalist.
-During his time with CCTV, Bai has been involved in the establishment of several news commentary programs including Timeline and News 1 + 1, the first live news commentary program in China.
-He has also been the anchor on several more news programs and was a host on the talk show Tell It Like It Is.
+Bai Yansong (白岩松 (白岩松, Bái Yánsōng)) (born August 20, 1968) is a Chinese news anchor and journalist for China Central Television (CCTV).
+Bai began his career at the China Broadcasting Newspaper before moving to CCTV, where he hosted programs including Focus Report, Oriental Horizon, and Tell It Like It Is.
+He was involved in the establishment of news commentary programs such as Timeline and News 1 + 1, the latter of which was the first live news commentary program in China.

-Born in Inner Mongolia, he lived on a university campus with his parents who were both professors and graduated from the Beijing Broadcasting Institute before beginning his career in journalism.
-Bai has extensively covered diplomatic ties between China and Japan during his tenure at CCTV and is part of a political consultancy group that advises the two countries on Sino-Japanese relations.
-He works to promote political reform through his position in the media, and critical reports on his programs have been suppressed by government censors at least once.
-As a humanitarian, Bai has been involved in supporting disaster relief efforts following the Sichuan earthquake and promoting efforts against HIV/AIDS.

-Early life and education
+Early life

 Bai was born in Hulunbuir, Inner Mongolia on August 20, 1968.
 His parents were intellectuals in Inner Mongolia and his father had been condemned as an "anti-revolutionary" when China was under the leadership of Mao Zedong.
 Both of Bai's parents were professors and he grew up on the campus of a university during his time in Inner Mongolia.
 Bai later graduated from the Beijing Broadcasting Institute in 1989.